|

 calibration measurements.
 More on the instrument and measurement principle can

+be found on our MAXDOAS page.
 The instrument was fully automated and controlled

 remotely through an internet connection to Bremen.
 To ensure continuous